-The answer depends on whether your business decides to AP-Style or not to AP-Style.
+It depends on whether your business decides to AP-Style or not to AP-Style.
 That is the question.
-Today, we take a look at the pros and cons of each and how to decide for your own business.

 Taking a Look Around

 If you’re a fan of newspapers like The Wall Street Journal, you’ll find a pretty consistent use of AP style.
 However, not all newspapers do it.
-Take a look at this recent Detroit Free Press story about a fish that’s 8 pounds, not eight pounds.
+Take a look at this recent Detroit Free Press story about 2 towns, not two towns.

 The Benefits of AP Style

-You may be surprised to learn that the AP style guide is one you’re probably familiar and comfortable with — to the extent that 7 instead of seven or dates written as 6/15/2016 instead of June 15, 2016 look weird.
+You may find there are certain benefits to adopting AP Style.
+The AP style guide is one you’re probably pretty familiar and comfortable with — to the extent that 7 instead of seven or dates written as 7/15/2018 instead of July 15, 2018 look weird.
 This is probably the same for your writers, who are likely coming to your company from PR or journalism backgrounds.

 There may be other reasons you want to use AP style.
 To give your content an air of authority, to blend in with other similar content producers who use AP, to simplify the logistics of working with a rotating roster of content writers, or to take advantage of tech solutions, like the AP StyleGuard plugin for MS Word.

-Of course, you wouldn’t be alone if you decided not to go with AP style.
+Of course, you wouldn’t be alone if you decided not to go with AP Style.
 Thousands of publishers go with more informal style guides, both adopted and original.
 Many blogs and even some major publishers like The Atlantic, aim for a “conversational voice” that may be suited better to a style guide like Yahoo’s.
-Think about whether your readers would also prefer a more relaxed style of writing.
+You may want to think about whether your readers would also prefer a more relaxed style of writing.

 However, casual doesn’t work for all businesses or audiences.
 Say you need to write authoritative content for a specialized audience, like doctors or therapists.
 In that case, your business should probably stick with the AMA (American Medical Association) or APA (American Psychological Association) style guides.